Giro Riddance - Women's Review

 |Measured Weight Grams (pair)||777 g||616 g||593g||669 g||754 g|

 Our Analysis and Test Results

-Going into the testing process, we expected a similar caliber of grip to the Bontrager Flatlines because they both have Vibram rubber on the bottom.
-However, we quickly realized that is not the case; we found the Giro to be extremely slippery to the point where it is unsafe as a rider.
+Going into the testing process, we expected a grip similar to other shoes we tested that also feature a Vibram rubber sole.
+However, we quickly realized that is not the case.
+We found the Giro to be extremely slippery to the point where we felt unsafe as a rider.
 When we first started climbing in these shoes, we noticed that our foot slipped around on the pedal pegs slightly.
 However, once we started putting our full weight on the pedals that stopped.
 When we started to go downhill and shifted our body weight between the pedals to maneuver the bike is when we started to see problems.
 One of our reviewers fell within the first 5 minutes of biking with these shoes because her foot slipped right after hitting a jump.
 When these shoes get wet, it gets even worse, making the shoes impossible to maneuver a bike.

 The tread on the bottom is a hexagon pattern.
-However, the hexagons are very shallow (in comparison to the Ride Concepts Livewire), and they are also not well textured.
-The Bontrager tread has more surface area with tons of texture, which is why we think they have much more traction on the pedal despite using similar rubber.
+However, the hexagons are very shallow in comparison to other shoes we reviewed, and are also not well textured.
+Other shoes we tested with a Vibram sole have more surface area with tons of texture, which is why we think they have much more traction on the pedal despite using similar rubber.